sag-gov-integration-unit/webmethods-container-deployments/aws_ecs/README.md

 - Have an AWS account setup fo CLI access
 - Have access to ECS/ECR services

-## Pre-requisites 3

-You should already have all the API Management images (with lcienses) already uplaoded to your AWS ECR registry.
-If not, refer to [webMethods API Management](../private_registries/api_management/README.md)

 ## Get started quick with Base AWS Infrastructure

 If you want to generate a quick base AWS environment ready for ECS, with a VPC, Subnets, ALB, and ECS cluster, refer to: